srsudar/eg/eg/examples/git.md

 # tag

-`git tag` is used to mark a specific commit.
+`tag` is used to mark a specific commit.
 Unlike branches, tags do not move as additional commits are made.
 Tags come in two flavors, annotated or basic.
 In general annotated tags should be used, as they behave as full objects and can contain useful information like a message and the name of the committer.

 List (`--list`) all tags: